PaulPagintonDemoOrg/paulpagintondemoorg.github.io/039-AKSEnterpriseGrade/Student/03-aks_monitoring.md

 ## Description

-- Implement Prometheus/Grafana **or** Azure Container Insights to be able to monitor cluster metrics
+- Implement Prometheus/Grafana **or** Azure Container Insights to be able to monitor cluster metrics or Dynatrace for AKS
 - You can access container logs via Azure Monitor
 - Increase the CPU utilization of the API container with the `pi` API endpoint, and see the corresponding metric increase in Prometheus and/or Azure Monitor
 - Implement a mechanism so that Kubernetes increases the amount of API pods when CPU utilization goes high